 Model Answer 2: (View: the disadvantages outrank the advantages)

-Mastery of a foreign language grants immense benefits and a second language course, in most of the countries, has become an integral part of the academic syllabus.
+Mastery of a foreign language grants immense benefits and a second language course, in most countries, has become an integral part of the academic syllabus.
 When no doubt is dispensed about the advantages of learning a foreign language, opinions are often split when is the best time to start it.
 I personally feel that secondary school should be the ideal time to start learning a new language as it has more merits.